gustinmi/sensorius/README.md

 ## Implementation decisions based on input document

+- due to high partition count we'll use cocnurrent listeners
 - core engine was detached from Kafka in order for us to be able to use simulation engines in tests
 - there was no time to benchmark Spring CDI container, so core functionality is more or less written in POJOs.
 It should be faster.
 - since performance is most important, i decided to go with console profile (no embedded webserver).
 This will of course mean some of the spring monitoring functionalities will not be available
+- incremental testing (no kafka, embedded kafka, real kafka); all important components can be tested in standalone

 ## Code quality tools